 Getting around Adelaide is easy if you use public transport.
-You can learn more about the Adelaide metro system at: adelaidemetro.com.au.
+You can learn more about the Adelaide metro system at:

+adelaidemetro.com.au.

-You can use the free City Connector bus (99A/99C) to loop around the CBD Monday - Friday, (98A/98C) to loop around the CBD and extend to North Adelaide every day of the week and hop on and off as often as you like.
-Tram routes around the CBD are free.
-The free zone is the area between the South Terrace stop.
-Adelaide Entertainment Centre, Festival Plaza and the Botanic Gardens.
+You can use the free City Connector bus (99A/99C/98A/98C) and hop on and off as often as you like.
+The Adelaide tram is also free from South Terrace to the Entertainment Centre.